MattMiles95/PP4_Blackboard/README.md

 Teacher's accounts are designated as 'Staff' by a superuser, and granted certain Admin permissions to allow them to interact directly with the site's database.

-Using Django's built in, user-friendly Admin panel, teachers are given full CRUD (Create, Read, Update and Delete) functionality over lessons, User comments and homework submissions.
+Using Django's built in, user-friendly Admin panel, teachers are given full CRUD (Create, Read, Update and Delete) functionality over lessons, User comments and homework submissions (minus the ability to delete homework).
 This allows teachers to directly manage the content of their respective subjects, as well as monitor and manage User comments and review student homework submissions.
 Handling these features via the Django Admin panel allows teachers a greater degree of control whilst also hiding the 'behind the scenes' work from their students.

 The teacher experience is focused on an intuitive Admin panel allowing for quick and easy access to the site's database, without compromising on the level of control afforded to them.